Klarrio/traefik-forward-auth/README.md

 traefik.frontend.headers.customRequestHeaders=X-Forward-Auth-Accepted-Roles:my-role-A,my-role-B
 ```

 When the traefik-forward-auth service notices the `X-Forward-Auth-Accepted-Roles` header in an incoming request, it will verify whether *one of the* accepted roles is present in  the session's access token.
-Only when present it will allow the request, otherwise it will respond with a `401 Unauthorized".
+Only when present it will allow the request, otherwise it will respond with a `401 Unauthorized`.
 Roles are not one of the standard claims within an OAuth access token, but traefik-forward-auth needs a way to figure out which roles are present in the access token.
 For this it uses the `access-token-roles-field` and `access-token-roles-delimiter` flags, which indicate how these roles can be parsed from the access token's claims.

 ## Automatic access token refresh